 The Convenient Marriage is a clever pastiche of familiar plot devices, including a staged carriage holdup with fake rescuer (from Scott’s Ivanhoe), sophisticated male and female schemers who plot the seduction of Rule’s bride (Les Liaisons Dangereuses); a villain who attempts to claim a lock of the heroine’s hair (Pope’s Rape of the Lock), and the heroine’s incriminating loss of a jewel (Dumas’ The Three Musketeers).
 Last but not least is the mariage de convenance itself, with handsome Lord Rule gradually falling for his own wife, the stammering but forthrightly charming Horatia.

 I highly recommend this diverting tale for those days when the dog bites and the bee stings… especially given the added savor of Armitage’s reading.
-The Convenient Marriage is unusual among Heyer books in that it is dominated by male characters.
+The Convenient Marriage demonstrates Heyer’s characteristic facility with male characters.
 The louche, debauched Lord Lethbridge and the romantic Lord Rule are equally enjoyable, and I laughed out loud several times at the hilariously foppish “macaroni” Mr. Drelincourt, who speaks with a higher voice than Horatia herself.